-The Center - a dynamic research environment
+A dynamic research environment

 Several group leaders have spent longer or shorter sabbaticals at international universities, and there is a continuous exchange of students and postdocs between the Center and other KI departments and national and international universities.
 By having groups at different locations and inviting researchers to work at the Center, research across disciplines is favored and the access to research infrastructures is increased.

-Two international speakers, who have made outstanding contributions to the fields of immunology and infection biology, were invited to give lectures.
-Prof. Hergen Spits, University of Amsterdam, gave a lecture on the discovery of novel innate immune cells, and prof. Garry Nolan, Stanford University, presented the next generation flow cytometry – mass cytometry.
+In 2013 CIM celebrated it’s 10-year anniversary with an open day at the center and a symposium on the theme “CIM – History and Future”.
+Invited were Professor Hergen Spits, University of Amsterdam, who gave a lecture on the discovery of novel innate immune cells, and Professor Garry Nolan, Stanford University, who presented the, then, next generation flow cytometry – mass cytometry.
 The celebrations were attended by a large number of participants.